-‘Mama June From Not To Hot’: New Look Revealed In Wedding Dress
+‘Mama June From Not To Hot’: New Look Revealed In Wedding Dress [Pictures]

 While trying on the dress, Mama June looks noticeably concerned that she would be disturbed by the arrival of the bride to be.
 Regardless, she selects a size 12 gown, which she models in front of the mirror to a flood of complements from her gathered family.

-June herself also appears impressed by what she sees in the mirror, commenting on her hourglass figure.

-“I may not wanna be getting married, but damn, I look mighty hot in a wedding dress,” she said.
+June herself also appears impressed by what she sees in the mirror, commenting on her hourglass figure and exclaiming that “I may not wanna be getting married, but damn, I look mighty hot in a wedding dress”.

 The leaked footage of Mama June does look dramatically different from that in the first two episodes, which saw mounting speculation that the matriarch was wearing a fat suit in certain scenes to disguise her new figure.

-While there is yet to be an official statement on the fat suit allegations, June’s youngest daughter, Alana “Honey Boo Boo” Thomson, revealed in a statement last month that her mother had taken to wearing oversized clothing while out in public to disguise her new trimmed down frame.
+While there is yet to be an official statement on the fat suit allegations, June’s youngest daughter Alana “Honey Boo Boo” Thomson revealed in a statement last month that her mother had taken to wearing oversized clothing while out in public to disguise her new trimmed down frame.

 “It’s been really hard for her [to stay hidden], because my mama is not just a person who can stay in the house.
 So when she’s like, ‘Let’s go to the grocery store,’ we’re like, ‘You can’t, because you have to stay in hiding, you know.
 And then she’s just like, ‘No, I have to go out, I’ll just put on big clothes and they will never see me.’
 The craziest disguise that she’s done, she went out with this big jacket on, glasses, a hat and a scarf.
 She went overboard.”

-You can catch the full episode Friday at 10 p.m.
-ET on WEtv.
+You can catch the full episode Friday at 10:00 p.m.
+ET on WeTV.

-[Featured Image by Larry Busacca/ Getty Images]
+[Featured image by Larry Busacca/ Getty Images]